Asheville Youth Choirs

 Rehearsals

-The choirs for children and youth rehearse simultaneously on Sundays from 4:00-5:00 pm, with a snack/friendship time 5:00-5:15 pm.
+The Youth Chorale (grades 7-12) rehearses on Sundays from 4:00-5:00pm and the Concert Choir (grades 3-6) rehearses on Sundays from 4:30-5:30pm.
 Rehearsals are held at the First Baptist Church of Asheville.
 The choir performs in area churches, at civic functions, with the Asheville Symphony Chorus, in seasonal concerts at FBCA, and on summer tours throughout the United States.

 Age Groups